chiyodad/cbeams.github.io/_drafts/epoch.md

     HTTP/1.1 301 Moved Permanently
     Location: http://chris.beams.io/posts/some-longer-url

-This seems simple, but it's actually not easy to do with Jekyll.
+This seems like a simple task, but it's actually not easy to do with Jekyll.
 Jekyll generates a site once at startup and dumps out a bunch of HTML files.
 Afterward, the web server (Ruby's WEBrick) is just a black box for serving those files.
 There is no mechanism for telling the server how it should issue redirects for specific paths<sup><a name="ref-redirects" href="#fn-redirects">1</a></sup>.

 ### Get meta